 Get set up

 No matter where you’re growing, you’ll need soil.
-You can get organic materials for free from the Fairmount Park Organic Recycling Center when they reopen, or pick up at local shops like City Planter, Urban Jungle or Riverwards Produce.
+You can get organic materials for free from the Fairmount Park Organic Recycling Center, or pick up at local shops like City Planter, Urban Jungle or Riverwards Produce.
 For larger-scale projects, order from Laurel Valley Soils in Chester County.

 Here are some suggestions depending on the space you’re working with: